adventuregamestudio/ags-manual-source/UpgradingTo40.md

 ## Upgrading to AGS 4.0

 This is a small guide on how to upgrade your existing game project to AGS 4.
+If you are interested in what are the new features of AGS 4, see [What's new in AGS 4.0](WhatsNewIn40) page.

 **WARNING:** Please backup your project and read below before proceeding.